learn-co-curriculum/react-hooks-react-router-intro/README.md

 ### Client-Side Routing

-So we've have learned about building components, changing state, moving state to a store using redux, actions, reducers, etc..., but you are probably wondering how you can make an app with multiple url that contain different components.
+So we've have learned about building components, changing state, moving state to a store using redux, actions, reducers, etc..., but you are probably wondering how can I make an app with multiple URLs that contain different components.
 I mean not every app is a todo list, tic-tac-toe or a spreadsheet.
 So how do we build an app that allows us to have unique pages for the user to see?
 This is where `Client-Side` routing comes in.

 Client-Side routing is a different beast then what we are used to with traditional server side routing with (Rails, Sinatra, Node/Express, etc..) because we aren't actually making HTTP GET requests anymore.